Exeter Ship Canal: Route

 A small section of the river below Cricklepit Bridge in Exeter is navigable.
-The bridge is a suspension bridge, designed by Dave Hubbard, and opened in 29 June 1988.
+The bridge is a suspension bridge, designed by Dave Hubbard, and opened on 29 June 1988.
 Exeter Quay is located on the north bank of the river, and is fed by the mill stream from Cricklepit Mill, which dates from the 17th or 18th centuries.
 On its left bank is a complex of grade I listed buildings, consisting of a custom house, a wharfinger's house and a warehouse.
 The custom house dates from 1680/81 and was built by Richard Allen.
 The wharfinger's house is attached and was extended in 1711.
 The warehouse is also attached, and is nearest to the water.
 The Renaissance-inspired facade and impressive plasterwork of the custom house are particularly notable, and the building is the earliest purpose-built custom house in England.
 A small bridge crosses the quay below the custom house, below which is the grade II* listed fish market, an open sided building with cast iron columns supporting a slate roof.
 Some of the original cast iron beams are marked "A and W C Bodley, Iron Founders Exeter 1838".
 There is a jetty in the river next to the fish market.

 Butts Ferry crosses the river below the fish market.
 There has been a ferry at this location since at least 1641.
 The present cable ferry dates from 2005, and is pulled across the river by its operator.
 A little further downstream, the entrance to the canal is on the right bank, with Trew's weir straight ahead preventing further navigation on the river.
 Kings Arms flood lock protects the entrance to the canal from high water levels and is followed by a pedestrian swing bridge.
 A second swing bridge, immediately to the west, crosses the entrance to the basin, now used as a marina for leisure boats.
 On the east bank of the basin is a mid-19th century warehouse, which is now used by the Exeter Maritime Museum.
 There is a towpath on both sides of the canal, with that on the left bank forming part of route 2 of the National Cycle Network.
 The canal is to the west of the river, and the railway, used by the Riviera Line and the Exeter to Plymouth Line, follows the canal a little further to the west.